pythonbyexample/PBE/tutorial/betelgeuse.rst

 A move has to specify the source star, the destination and the number of ships to send; to end the turn, the player simply hits Enter on an empty prompt.

+At first, the player needs to wait for his star to produce spaceships by waiting a few turns.

+If the player controls star #2 and wishes to attack star #5 with 10 ships, the command would
+be: `2 5 10`.

 The `run()` method handles each of player's turns, draws the Board, checks for the end of game and lets stars and fleets handle their production/movement.